-COVID 19 has turned our lives in a new direction and given us a new normal.
+COVID-19 has turned our lives in a new direction and given us a new normal.
 A normal that includes wearing face masks, having extra bottles of hand sanitisers, avoiding crowds and doing our 100% in staying healthy and safe.
 It has given us new rules and regulations to follow to keep us safe.

 Throughout the course of these two years, we have had COVID mutations, the second wave, black fungus, and of course the great news about the development of vaccines.
 But reading up and educating ourselves about everything can get confusing.
-That is why TC46 has compiled the most important information about COVID 19 in one place.
+That is why TC46 has compiled the most important information about COVID-19 in one place.
 All the information given below is gathered from experts and doctors in the respective fields.
-But kindly consult with your doctor before taking any drastic step.
+But kindly consult with your doctor before taking any drastic steps.
 And if you think you know it all, check out this quiz to test your knowledge.
 To take the fun quiz click here.

 The Rise And Use Of Hand Sanitisers

 Earlier, before COVID-19, hand sanitisers were a fancy addition to our handbags.
 Although the simple everyday process of washing hands with soap and water also keeps hands clean, it is often not feasible when you are outdoors.
 Today hand sanitisers are a necessity for every household, especially when travelling outside.

 There are two types of hand sanitisers: alcohol-based and alcohol-free.